Why is this so incredibly fast?

 The answer - Approximate nearest neighbors (ANN)

-Instead of comparing vectors one by one, vector search engines use Approximate Nearest Neighbor (ANN) algorithms, which trade off a bit of accuracy (hence the A in the name) for a huge gain in speed.
+Instead of comparing vectors one by one, vector databases use Approximate Nearest Neighbor (ANN) algorithms, which trade off a bit of accuracy (hence the A in the name) for a huge gain in speed.

 ANN algorithms may not return the true k nearest vectors, but they are very efficient.
 ANN algorithms maintain good performance (sublinear time, e.g. (poly)logarithmic complexity, see Figure 2) on very large-scale datasets.

-Note that most vector search engines allow you to configure how your ANN algorithm should behave.
+Note that most vector databases allow you to configure how your ANN algorithm should behave.
 This lets you find the right balance between the recall tradeoff (the fraction of results that are the true top-k nearest neighbors), latency, throughput (queries per second) and import time.

 For a great example, check Weaviate benchmarks, to see how three parameters – efConstruction, maxConnections and ef - affect recall, latency, throughput and import times.